All Products

 Parameters:

-• ErrorMonitoringArgs: additional parameters that you can configure for the fault tolerance monitoring feature.
+• ErrorMonitoringArgs: The additional parameters for fault tolerance monitoring.

 from alibabacloud_pai_dlc20201203.models import CreateJobRequest, JobSettings